 - Oxygen Saturation

 The AHI calculates apnea (pauses in breathing) and hypopnea (shallow breathing) during an individual’s sleep.
-The index values range from 0-30+; the lower the number the better your AHI.
+The index values range from 0-30+.
+The lower the number, the better your AHI.

 Even though your doctor may note that you have “moderate” sleep apnea, this diagnosis is subjective which is why underwriters will review the sleep study tests.

-To make sure your loved ones are financially secure should you die prematurely, take a moment to run term life insurance quotes instantly without fear of being bombarded by phone calls and e-mails.
+To make sure your loved ones are financially secure should you die unexpectedly, take a moment to run term life insurance quotes instantly without fear of being bombarded by phone calls and e-mails.
 You do not need to give up your personal contact information to see quotes.
 Take the first step in financial peace of mind today.